makise-homura/nemuno-bot/README.md

 * Create a bot through @BotFather, get its token and @-name.
 * Create a chat for user support, get its @-name.
-* Acquire a domain and register ReCaptcha for it, get its keys (site and secret).
+* Acquire a domain and register ReCaptcha v2 (not v3!) for it, get its keys (site and secret).
 * Use website hosting with PHP (and optionally MySQL, see below) enabled.
 * Find out your own telegram chat id, you can do it by sending something to @ShowJsonBot and check `message.chat.id` field.
 Bot will allow admin commands only from it.